JareCoder/RTMP-Nginx-Installer/README.md

 ﻿# RTMP-Nginx-Installer - WIP

 ## This script still heavily work in progress.
-Full logic is not yet fully functional.
+Full logic is not yet functional.
 This repo is public for easy testing purposes!

 A bash script to install a newer version of Nginx with the RTMP addon included.